DomoApps/Test-AI-Review/docs/Apps/App-Framework/Tools/domo-CLI.md

 ### login [options]

 Authenticate to your Domo instance from the CLI.
 This is a requirement before doing other commands like `publish`, and for fetching data during `domo dev`.
-If no options are provided then you'll be prompted to choose from a list of previous instances or a "new instance", at which point you'll be prompted for instance name, username, and password.
+If no options are provided, then you'll be prompted to choose from a list of previous instances or a "new instance", at which point you'll be prompted for instance name, username, and password.

 ```
 $ domo login [options]